paperbenni/paperbenni.github.io/content/posts/immich.md

 I really wish it were stable though.
 The project is several years old now, has lots of users, developers and funding, so this is definitely a possibility.

-I really really cannot use it for more than occasinally playing around with it.
+I really, really cannot use it for more than occasionally playing around with it.
 Every time I do, I really enjoy myself until I get to some huge problem which means I cannot use it to replace Nextcloud or Google Photos.

 During the last update, somehow the password of the database user was changed.
 I did not update the database, just the immich server.
-The database in the recommended docker compose file is tagged with a hash, which is usually not a sign that it is a recommended or stable version, so it might have been a bug in the database, or the server has permission and shomehow need to change or delete the password.
-I manually changed the password back using the psql cli inside the database container, and not everything is working again.
+The database in the recommended Docker Compose file is tagged with a hash, which is usually not a sign that it is a recommended or stable version, so it might have been a bug in the database, or the server had permission and somehow needed to change or delete the password.
+I manually changed the password back using the psql CLI inside the database container, and now everything is working again.
-Running imperative commands on a database with docker where everything supposed to be declarative feels pretty dirty, and the fact that the DB can still get messed up is scary enough for immich not to be a good backup solution yet.
+Running imperative commands on a database with Docker where everything is supposed to be declarative feels pretty dirty, and the fact that the DB can still get messed up is scary enough for immich not to be a good backup solution yet.

 The backup UI on the mobile app is either very unclear or very buggy.
-I am not a fan of the header "Uploading file info".
+I am not a fan of the header "Uploading file info."
 It sounds like it's just uploading metadata, when it is actually uploading the file.

-The remainder count frequently shows 0, even though there are still photos and videos currently uploading.
+The remaining count frequently shows 0, even though there are still photos and videos currently uploading.
 The total and backup counters are a bit unclear as well.
 Does Total refer to the total number of files for my account, or the total number of photos on my device, regardless of how many have been backed up?